KathrynBrusewitz/notes/info445-midterm.md

 __6. Compare database mirroring, log shipping and replication; when is each the preferred tool of use?__

 Database Mirroring allows a database to mirror its data to another SQL Server thus providing redundancy.
 Best use of database mirroring is for databases that are considered mission-critical or otherwise cannot sustain significant downtime.
+Mirroring is synchronous; does not filter like replication.

 Database Mirroring Pros:
 - Mirroring can provide extremely High Availability
-- Automatic failover in case primary server crashes
+- Automatic failover in case primary server crashes = no downtime
-- Easy to set up
 - Flexibility in configuration
 - Provides redundancy at the database level

 Database Mirroring Cons:
-- Operating modes with synchronous transactions can impact system performance
+- Synchronous transactions can impact system performance
 - Have to create snapshots of the mirror database in order to get read access for reporting
 - Only committed transactions are transferred.

 Log Shipping allows a database to automatically send transaction log backups from a primary database on a primary server instance to one or more secondary databases on separate secondary server instances.
+Not filtered; exact copy of data.
+Read activity = shared lock.
+Write activity = exclusive lock (this will prevent all read activity.
+Use log shipping to create a copy so read activity could occur while write activity occurs on the other database.

 Log Shipping Pros:
 - Provides a disaster-recovery solution for a single primary database and one or more secondary databases
 - Provides additional redundancy to your backup strategy
 - Can use the secondary database for reporting purposes
-- Easy to set up and maintain
 - Data can be copied on more than one location
 - All committed and un-committed transactions are transferred

 Log Shipping Cons:
+- Not used for high availability
 - Does not automatically failover from the primary server to the secondary server
 - Secondary database must be brought online manually
 - Need to manage all the databases separately
 - Secondary database isn't fully readable while the restore process is running

-Replication is a set of technologies for copying and distributing data and database objects from one database to another and then synchronizing between databases to maintain consistency.
-Tracks and detects changes and ships the changes.
+Replication tracks and detects changes and ships the changes.
+Use replication to filter data on geographic data (send only data relevant to your location).
+Or, certain locations receive specific information based on their job function.

 Replication Pros:
 - Limit specific objects that are replicated to the subscriber.
 This can be useful if only a subset of tables is needed.
-- Can support distributed processing by spreading the workload of an application across several servers.
+- Gives ability to scale up.

 Replication Cons:
 - Replication is bound to database objects, so if you create a new object on the database it is not automatically added.